goerz/cookiecutter-pypackage/{{cookiecutter.project_slug}}/CONTRIBUTING.rst

 documentation can include `mathematical formulas in LaTeX syntax`_ (using mathjax_).

+For module variables and class attributes, use a docstring "inline" immediately after the definition.
+However, for instance attributes, it is preferable to include an "Attributes:" section in the class docstring (instead of using "attribute docstrings" in ``__init__``).
+While attribute docstrings have the benefit that it is less likely for there to be a mismatch between the documentation and the implementation, they also have some significant drawbacks, for example: They do not show up in ``help(<class>)`` or ``<class>?`` in IPython, they tend to make ``__init__`` much harder to read, and they don't work for classes defined via attrs_.

+The ``__init__`` method should never have a docstring; it's arguments are describes in the class docstring instead.

 At any point, from a checkout of the ``{{ cookiecutter.project_slug }}`` repository (and assuming you have conda_ installed), you may run